International Fees From

 The Camden campus is centrally located in London, near Regent’s park, the British museum and many other central london attractions.
 It is also very near mainline train stations with direct train connections across the UK.

 RVC is ranked between 351-400 in the Times Higher Education World University rankings.
-RVC is not ranked in the Shanghai Jaio Tong rankings.
+RVC is ranked between 601-700 in the Shanghai Jaio Tong rankings.
 RVC is not a member of the Russell Group of universities.

 RVC is ranked =11th in the National Student Survey Satisfaction rankings.

 The numbers of international students fluctuates, but typically represent about 10-12% of all students at RVC.
 Main countries represented in the international student body include; US, Canada, Malaysia, singapore and Hong Kong.